 Conclusions of Law

-COL 4: Applicants’ request for a CPCN to construct the proposed Line 3602 Project, or any proposal that involves installing a pipeline to replace Line 1600 that is greater than 16 inches in diameter or increases demand-forecast capacity above the current capacity of 595 MMcfd (FOF 10), should be denied. [“without prejudice” after “should be denied” is deleted]
+COL 4: Applicants’ request for a CPCN to construct the proposed Line 3602 Project, or any proposal that involves installing a pipeline to replace Line 1600 that is greater than 16 inches in diameter or increases demand-forecast capacity above the current capacity of 595 MMcfd (FOF 10), without specific and detailed justification, should be denied. [“without prejudice” after “should be denied” is deleted]

 COL 10: Because it is premature to endorse a new definition of distribution center on a statewide basis, without the benefit of further review, the proposed reclassification of Line 1600 from transmission service to distribution service and associated deration of Line 1600 from 512 pounds per square inch gauge (psig) to 320 psig should be denied without prejudice.